Learning quantum models from quantum or classical data: Quantum learning

-The notion of expectation value for probability distributions is generalised for density matrices.
-The expectation value of a matrix $A$ is defined as $\av{A}_\rho=\Tr\left(A \rho\right)$, with $A\rho$ the matrix product.
+The notion of expectation value for probability distributions is generalized for density matrices.
+The expectation value of a matrix $A$, called an observable, is defined as $\av{A}_\rho=\Tr\left(A \rho\right)$, with $A\rho$ the matrix product.
 When $A$ is a Hermitian matrix, $\av{A}_\rho$ is real.
-When $A$ is a diagonal matrix, $\av{A}_\rho=\av{A}_p$ with $p$ the diagonal of $\rho$.
-In this case we call $A$ a classical statistics.
-When $A$ is a non-diagonal matrix, $\av{A}_\rho$ are statistics of $\rho$ that do not have a classical analogue.
+When $A$ is a diagonal matrix, $\av{A}_\rho=\av{A}_p$ with $p$ the diagonal of $\rho$ and $\av{A}_p$ the classical expectation value.
+In this case we call $\av{A}_\rho$ a classical statistic (in the basis $\ket{s}$) .
+When $A$ is a non diagonal matrix, $\av{A}_\rho$ are statistics of $\rho$ that do not have a classical analogue.
 We call these quantum statistics.